 They planned restoration and reconstruction to 1800 appearances, with a historical consultant for accuracy.
 Eventually the corporation sold out businesses to individuals or other companies.
 Or donated properties to the City of Tombstone.

 Visitors can tour the O.K.
 Corral, see the attractions.
-But they may not get a good feel for the History of Tombstone.
+But may not get a good feel for the History of Tombstone.
 Some local museums help with that.
 A good walking tour will also help.
 Maybe that's all many people want.
 Just an overview, with some fun and entertainment.

 And that's fine!
 We hope when people visit, they'll appreciate at least some authentic history.
 It isn't an amusement park, or an artificially built Wild West town.
 It's a real city, with a history from the 1800s.
 Those who live here take pride in that.
-We welcome you to come here to enjoy what Tombstone Arizona has to offer!
+We welcome you to come enjoy what Tombstone Arizona has to offer!

 1 Parker, J.L.
 (1961, Aug.
 20).
 Mining in Arizona: Tombstone merits more from history.
 P. 68, Arizona Republic, Phoenix, AZ.